 Help prevent a sickle cell crisis in your child:

 A sickle cell crisis may be caused by illness, changes in temperature, stress, dehydration, or being at high altitudes.
 Do the following to help prevent a sickle cell crisis in your child:

 - Give your child liquids as directed.
 Dehydration can increase your child's risk for a sickle cell crisis.
 Ask how much liquid he or she should drink each day and which liquids are best for him or her.

-- Help your child avoid quick changes in temperature.
+- Do not let your child get too hot or too cold.
+Dress your child in light clothing in the summer and warm clothing in the winter.
+Help him or her avoid quick changes in temperature.
 Do not let your child go from a warm place to a cold place quickly.
 Have your child get in a pool slowly instead of jumping in.
-Dress your child in light clothing in the summer and warm clothing in the winter.

 - Ask about vaccinations your child needs.
 Vaccinations can help prevent a viral infection that may lead to a sickle cell crisis.
 Take your child to get a flu shot every year as directed.
 He or she may also need a pneumonia vaccine every 5 years.

 - Wash your hands and your child's hand frequently.
 Frequent handwashing can help prevent illness and your child's risk for a crisis.
 Have your child wash his or her hands before he or she eats and after he or she uses the bathroom.
 Wash your hands before you prepare your child's food.